 The Red & White Logo (2014 – 2019)

-The Current Pizza Hut Logo (2019 – Present)
+Pizza Hut’s Logo today (2019 – Today)

-The last update made to the Pizza Hut logo was in 2019.
-However, the above logo is still used in certain situations.
-In 2019, the brand brought back the logo from 1974.
-It showcases the classic black lettering and the traditional red roof.
 This traditional symbol of Pizza Hut is still instantly recognized by audiences and reminds viewers of the numerous places it was used in movies and TV in the 80s and 90s.
 The only update to this logo is that the red is a darker shade.
 Today this is the most common logo used in marketing and promotional material.

-2. The Roof
+2. Pizza Hut’s Roof

 The Logo in Action